-University of Wisconsin-Eau Claire will maintain as confidential any accommodations or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
+UW-Eau Claire will maintain as confidential any accommodations or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.

-When a student or employee victim reports to a university office or official who is not explicitly designated as confidential, University of Wisconsin-Eau Claire takes every precaution to protect victim privacy and confidentiality.
-The

-University will share information only with university officials who have a legitimate educational interest and/or those who need to know for the purposes of providing an institutional response.
+When a student or employee victim reports to a university office or official who is not explicitly designated as confidential, UW-Eau Claire takes every precaution to protect victim privacy and confidentiality.
+The University will share information only with university officials who have a legitimate educational interest and/or those who need to know for the purposes of providing an institutional response.

-In an effort to protect victim safety and privacy, University of Wisconsin-Eau Claire maintains information about sexual violence in a secure manner.
+In an effort to protect victim safety and privacy, UW-Eau Claire maintains information about sexual violence in a secure manner.
 When the University is notified of an incident, University of Wisconsin-Eau Claire will balance the victim's request to keep identifying information confidential with Title IX's mandate to investigate hostile environments.

-To the extent permissible by law, University of Wisconsin-Eau Claire will try to keep victim and necessary party information private.
+To the extent permissible by law, UW-Eau Claire will try to keep victim and necessary party information private.
 However, confidentiality cannot be guaranteed unless that information is reported directly to one of the confidential resources listed.
-University of Wisconsin-Eau Claire will strive to confidentiality maintain any accommodations or protective measures provided to the victim but keeping victim information confidential may limit University of Wisconsin-Eau Claire's ability to provide accommodations or protective measures.
+UW-Eau Claire will strive to confidentiality maintain any accommodations or protective measures provided to the victim but keeping victim information confidential may limit UW-Eau Claire's ability to provide accommodations or protective measures.